microsoft/terminal/doc/specs/#13000 - In-process ConPTY.md

     HRESULT ReleaseBuffer([in] void* buffer);

     // This switches between different console alt buffers.
 Switching to a buffer should change the content that's
-    // being drawn, similar to the xterm alt buffer, however unlike it doing so DOES NOT reset any per-buffer state.
+    // being shown, similar to the xterm alt buffer, however unlike it doing so DOES NOT reset any per-buffer state.
     // All it does is to basically swap out the underlying, active text buffer of the terminal.
     //
     // If `buffer` is NULL it's a request to switch back to the main buffer.